clevergo/clevergo/README.md

 ## FAQ

 1. What should I pay attention to?

     **At present**, Gem is incompatible with some APIs of fasthttp, the incompatible APIs following:

-    - fasthttp.TimeoutHandler can not works with Gem.
+    - **fasthttp.TimeoutHandler**

-2. What is the difference between of fasthttp and gem.
+2. What is the difference between of fasthttp and gem?

-    Gem built on top of fasthttp, and use `Server.ServeConn` to serve connections.
+    **Gem built on top of fasthttp, and use `Server.ServeConn` to serve connections, it can not works without fasthttp**.

+    **Advantages**:

-    **Advantages**: Gem provides some useful built-in features, such as:
+    Gem provides some useful built-in features, such as:

     - High-performance router
     - Leveled logger
     - Various middlewares
     - Sessions support
     - Graceful shutdown and restart

+    **Disadvantages**:

-    **Disadvantages**: at present, Gem dose not provide APIs to Serve the custom `Listener` like `fasthttp.Serve`, but that will not be a problem, We will add support for this feature in the future.
+    at present, Gem dose not provide APIs to Serve the custom `Listener` like `fasthttp.Serve`, but that will not be a problem, We will add support for this feature in the future.

 ## LICENSE